-Dairy – The Victorian Gothic style structure was constructed in 1870 to provide milk and snacks to children as during those times fresh milk was difficult to get at any place in the city.
-Now it serves as an Information Centre, providing details about the park, its events, activities etc. It also houses a Gift shop where beautiful souvenirs can be purchased.
+Dairy – The Victorian Gothic style structure was constructed in 1870 to provide milk and snacks for children, as during those times, fresh milk was difficult to get at any place in the city.
+Now it serves as an Information Centre, providing details about the park, its events, activities etc. It also houses a gift shop where beautiful souvenirs can be purchased.

 Belvedere Castle – Perched high atop Vista Rock, is the second-highest natural elevation point in Central Park; this little stone castle offers breathtaking vistas of the park and the Manhattan skyline.

 The Lake – This large, beautiful lake is the most popular place to hang out.
 Rowboats can be rented for boating to experience the beauty of the area surrounding the lake.
 There is also a restaurant and bar – Loen Boathouse overlooking the lake for those who would like to stop by for some delicious food and drinks while enjoying the magnificent view of the lake.